17 Different Ways in Which God Speaks to Us

 8. The Testimonies of Other Believers

-The Testimonies of Other Believers is also one of the different ways in which God speaks to us.
-The testimonies of other Christians are a potent way that God still speaks to us today, drawing from stories of God’s people in the Bible, history, and in our communities.
+The Testimonies of Other Believers is also one of the different ways God speaks to us.
+The testimonies of other Christians are a potent way that God still speaks to us today, drawing from stories of God’s people in the Bible, history, and our communities.

 9. God Can Speak Through Natural Manifestations

-Romans 1:18–20 makes it quite evident that God may reveal Himself through nature.
+Romans 1:18–20 shows that God may reveal Himself through nature.
 Mountains, lakes, rivers, trees, meadows, landscapes, and other natural features can all carry God’s voice.

 Additionally, God spoke from heaven in John 12:27–30, but when God said in this instance, some onlookers mistakenly believed they heard thunder.